zeling595/tp/docs/UserGuide.md

 In addition, ConciergeBook also provides the following extension functionalities:
 * The receptionist can order `RoomService` for a particular booking if requested by the guest.
 There are various types of room services available with different prices.
-* The receptionist can easily compute the bill for a particular booking, so the guests can know how much they have to pay.
+* The receptionist can easily compute the bill for a particular booking, so the guests can know how much they have to pay for their stay.
 The bill includes the price for the stay, as well as the cost of any additional room services ordered.

 ### End of Walk-through
 We hope you now have a better understanding of how ConciergeBook works and are excited to get started.
 You should now head to the